ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

           2. Do not install boost dev as a prerequisite- we built it already above
           3. When done (after the install step), do sudo ldconfig to refresh the shared libraries
           4. On the Pi 4 (if it has less than 6GB memory), add “-j 2” at the end of the ninja \-C build command to limit the amount of memory used during the build.
 E.g., ninja \-C build \-j2
+             - On low-memory Pi’s, if you run out of memory, the computer will often just freeze and hang, requiring a hard-reboot
        2. If the build fails at the last install step, see: [https://github.com/mesonbuild/meson/issues/7345](https://github.com/mesonbuild/meson/issues/7345) for a possible solution.
 Specifically, exporting the following environment variable and re-building.
           1. `export PKEXEC\_UID=99999`
           2. `cd build && sudo ninja install`